GitcrackerUK/Covid-Tracker/README.md

   * factory.js
   * store.js
   * styled.js

-* Create list of details and data displayed in app
+* create list of details and data displayed in app
-* Create structure of app
+* create structure of app